Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 5. Post-Purchase Recommendations

-Appears on the order confirmation or thank-you page after the customer has completed their purchase.
-The psychology is powerful: the buying decision is done, payment is entered, and adding one more item requires minimal friction.
+Appears on the order confirmation or thank-you page after the customer completes their purchase.
+The psychology works: the buying decision is done, payment is entered, and adding one more item requires minimal friction.
 One-click post-purchase upsells convert significantly higher than pre-purchase suggestions because there's zero risk of cart abandonment.

 Best placement: Order confirmation page, limited to one highly relevant offer.